Datrio/advent-of-code-2025/README.md

 # Scripts

 - `./newday.sh` to create a new folder for the day, connect to https://adventofcode.com/ and retrieve the latest data as example.txt and input.txt
-- `./run.sh TYPE DAY PART` to execute the scripts, all arguments are optional, without any arguments it'll execute both parts of the node.js solution for the latest day
+- `./run.sh DAY PART DATA` to execute the scripts, all arguments are optional, without any arguments it'll execute both parts of the node.js solution for the latest day with real input.
+Set DATA to 0 to run example data.